emmanagano/portfolio/src/content/im-so-delusional.md

 readingTime: "6 min read"
 ---

+**Delusional Enough to Hope**

-I am deluded to think that somehow I deserve better things in life.
-That I actually put in the hard work all these years that I deserve to be rewarded.
+Maybe I’m deluded to think I deserve better things in life.
+That after everything I’ve done, all the hours I’ve spent working and learning, I somehow deserve to be rewarded.

-But the sad part is, that’s not how life works.
+But that’s not how life works.
 People suffer only to suffer more.
 Some don’t even know what struggling means.
-Too busy shopping for designer shoes and bags.
-Too weak to carry all those wads of cash they never had to work for.
+Too busy shopping for designer shoes, too weak to carry all those wads of cash they never had to work for.

-For the sake of my sanity, I hope that karma is real.
-And if it is, where do I stand in that spectrum?
-Am I paying for all the good karma I’ve gotten?
-So I’m currently faced with bad karma?
-Or is this good karma in disguise?
-That I just have too much time in my hands to realize?
+For the sake of my sanity, I hope karma is real.
+Because if it is, where do I stand in that spectrum?
+Am I paying off old good karma now?
+Facing my share of bad luck?
+Or is this good karma in disguise, just too mundane for me to notice?

-I can’t tell the difference because I’m comfortable on my bed.
-Rainy night and cold, well-lit room.
-Just re-watching a show on Netflix.
-Neither going forward nor backward in life.
+I can’t tell the difference.
+I’m lying comfortably in bed, rain tapping on the window, my room lit softly while a Netflix show plays in the background.
+I’m neither moving forward nor backward.

-So what karma is this?
-Good or bad?
-Neutral?
+So what kind of karma is this? good, bad, or neutral?
 I hate not knowing.
-Not appreciating the present only to realize how good I had it later on.
+I hate realizing too late how good I had it.

-I want to be delusional enough to believe that I’m a good person who deserves a well-established future.
-But I’m not good.
-I neglect people who actually care about me.
-I think so highly of myself.
-I blame other people or my upbringing, anyone but me, when things don’t go my way.
+I want to be delusional enough to believe I’m a good person who deserves a well-established future.
+But I’m not.
+I neglect the people who genuinely care about me.
+I think too highly of myself.
+I blame others, my upbringing, my parents, my circumstances when things don’t go my way.

 Maybe I really am spoiled.
-It doesn’t matter how hard I studied or honed my skills.
-Whether I worked so hard to be good at speaking or writing in English.
-I spent so many hours coding and learning.
-Even the fact that I used to fucking fly planes.
-Maybe none of that really matters.
-I just got lucky until I didn’t.
+Maybe it doesn’t matter how hard I studied, or how much time I’ve spent coding and learning.
+It doesn’t matter that I became fluent in English or that I once flew planes.
+Maybe I just got lucky until I didn’t.

-_“I grew up poor that my parents had to give me away so I could go to nice schools”_
+_“I grew up poor that my parents had to give me away so I could go to nice schools.”_
 _“I haven’t talked to my real father for more than a decade.
-That’s why I have all this daddy issues”_
+That’s why I have all these daddy issues.”_

-I make it sound like I’ve only struggled in life.
-But that’s not true, is it?
-I stopped struggling a long time ago, when I got adopted.
-All of a sudden, I was enrolled in expensive private schools.
-I lived in the states for 5 years with an allowance and I got to fly planes.
-I went to LA (twice), NY (twice), I crashed out on my birthday and secretly flew to Vegas.
-I solo traveled in Mexico.
-Been to Vietnam and Mauritius, Africa recently.
-I’ve gone to lots of places and did so many things.
+I make it sound like I’ve struggled all my life, but that’s not true, is it?
+I stopped struggling the moment I got adopted.
+Suddenly I was enrolled in expensive private schools.
+I lived in the States for five years.
+I had an allowance, flew planes, went to L.A. and New York, crashed out on my birthday and secretly flew to Vegas.
+I solo-traveled in Mexico.
+I’ve been to Vietnam and Mauritius.

-I lived life.
-A life some people would never get to experience.
-And here I am thinking that life hasn’t been fair to me.
+I’ve lived a life some people would never get to experience.
+And yet here I am, thinking life hasn’t been fair.
 Why?
-Because I don’t get to have what I want.
-That after the indulgence of life, all of sudden, I want to be a career driven woman.
-That it was immediately gonna happen just because I wanted it?
-Just because I’m delusional enough to think I deserve it?
+Because I don’t get what I want?
+Because after all the indulgence, I suddenly want to be career-driven and expected it to just happen?

-Why do I deserve it?
-After everything I’ve been through? and those were??......
+Why do I even think I deserve that?
+What exactly have I been through to earn it?

-This is it, huh?
-This is the lesson I need to learn right now.
-Just because I finally set my heart to focusing on my career and taking life seriously, doesn’t mean a cushy well-paying job is gonna be handed to me on a silver platter.
-That if I want something so bad, I actually have to work hard for it.
+Maybe this is the lesson I need to learn right now.
+That deciding to take life seriously doesn’t mean the universe owes me an easy path.
+That wanting something badly doesn’t mean I get it.
+I actually have to work for it.

-Don’t get me wrong, it wasn’t all indulgence I went through, I’ve had a share of pain and desperation to get out of a bad situation.
-I did my due diligence of grit and dedication to be delusional enough to think I need to be rewarded.
-This isn’t just coming from pure ignorance.
-I have made sacrifices.
-But still, none of it matters.
+Don’t get me wrong, it wasn’t all indulgence.
+I’ve had my share of pain and desperation.
+I’ve made sacrifices, shown grit, done the work.
+But still, none of it guarantees anything.

 Life is random.
-You get lucky sometimes but sometimes you get really… really fucked.
-It doesn’t mean that I should just give up.
+Sometimes you get lucky, sometimes you get really, really fucked.
+That doesn’t mean you stop.
 What am I gonna do?
-Kill myself?
-That is just an insult.
-To the people I love and to me.
-I end it now so future Emma doesn’t get to suffer, because there won’t be an Emma.
-That’s just pathetic.
-Weighing all the good and bad cards I’ve been dealt with, it won’t be heavy enough to actually end it all.
-It's just plain stupid and ridiculous.
+Lose hope?
+That would be an insult to everyone who loves me, and to the parts of me that still want to live passionately.
+Living a hopeless life just so _“future Emma”_ doesn’t suffer would be pathetic.

+Weighing all the good and bad cards I’ve been dealt, they’re not heavy enough to justify that.
+It’s stupid.
+It’s not worth it.

 So what now?
-What do I get out of realizing this?
-That the universe doesn’t owe me and I need to stop blaming anyone aside from myself.
-I did this to myself.
-No one held me at gun point to make all the decisions I made.
-I made my bed, I have to lie in it.
-Even realizing this doesn’t mean that it's a lesson learned.
-I have to keep learning the lesson.
+What do I get from realizing all this?
+That the universe doesn’t owe me anything, and that I’m the one responsible for where I am?
+No one held a gun to my head.
+Every decision was mine.

+And even realizing that doesn’t mean I’ve learned the lesson.
+It means I have to keep learning it... again and again.

 Nothing I’ve done so far is enough.
-Even if I live my life working so hard, there’ll be no guarantee that I will actually get what I want.
-Maybe as long as I can eat, sleep, and breathe that’s good enough.
-I don’t need more.
-Even if I get more, I’ll want more.
-You get what I mean?
-There will always be a “more”.
-Nothing will ever be good enough.
-It’s just plain evolution.
+Even if I work hard all my life, there’s no guarantee I’ll get what I want.
+Maybe the fact that I can eat, sleep, and breathe is already enough.
+Because even if I get more, I’ll still want more.
+There will always be a “more.”
+That’s just how we’re built.

-I should just shut the fuck up and live my fucking life day by day without worrying too much.
-One thing I know is I always look back in the past and realize that I’ve had it good.
-But during that time I was ungrateful and in over my head.
-Like right now, I’m overthinking again because I can’t sit still.
+So maybe I should just shut the fuck up and live my life, day by day, without worrying too much.
+Every time I look back, I realize I had it good, even when I couldn’t see it.
+Like right now, I’m overthinking again, just because I can’t sit still.

-Life is gonna happen whether I want it to or not.
-So I just have to ride it out.
+Life is going to happen whether I want it to or not.
+All I can do is ride it out.

 That’s all.